abrie/seqseq9/README.md

 SeqSeq9
 =======

+### The Sound
+[Here is an mp3](https://github.com/abrie/seqseq9/blob/master/samples.mp3?raw=true) of recent output.
+No postproduction.
+All sounds are Logic X instruments and generally use a factory patch.

 ### History
 This is the ninth generation of a sequencer-sequencer.
 Described as an experiment in computer aided jazz.
 It was supposed to yield fame and fortune.
 But all it made were tones.